travis-ci/travis-migrations/README.md

 To add a migration, create a file and add it to the `db/migrate` folder, making sure the filename contains a timestamp later than the one used in the most recent migration file.
 See [this guide](http://edgeguides.rubyonrails.org/active_record_migrations.html#creating-a-standalone-migration) for creating standalone migrations.

+When you have added a migration, and run `rake db:migrate` make sure to commit and push these changes to Github.
+This will add any new migrations, plus the updated `structure.sql` to the repository.

 Updating migrations
 -------------------